AdobeDocs/experience-platform.en/help/destinations/catalog/ecommerce/sap-commerce.md

 [!DNL SAP Commerce] formerly known as [[!DNL Hybris]](https://www.sap.com/india/products/acquired-brands/what-is-hybris.html), is a cloud-based e-commerce platform solution for B2B and B2C enterprises and available as part of the SAP Customer Experience portfolio. [[!DNL SAP] Subscription Billing](https://www.sap.com/products/financial-management/subscription-billing.html) is a product under the portfolio and enables complete subscription lifecycle management with simplified selling and payment experiences through standardized integrations.

-This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL SAP Subscription Billing] customer management API](https://api.sap.com/api/BusinessPartner_APIs/path/PUT_customers-customerNumber), to update your customer details within [!DNL SAP] from an existing Experience Platform audience after activation.
+This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL SAP Subscription Billing] customer management API](https://api.sap.com/api/BusinessPartner_APIs/path/PUT_customers-customerNumber), to update your customer details within [!DNL SAP Commerce] from an existing Experience Platform audience after activation.

 Instructions to authenticate to your [!DNL SAP Commerce] instance are further below, in the [Authenticate to destination](#authenticate) section.